nucleic/kiwi/benchmarks/README.rst

 # C++

-GCC must be installed on your system (build-essential package with APT)
+GCC and libbenchmark must be installed first on your system (`build-essential` and `libbenchmark-dev` packages with apt)

     >>> ./build_and_run_bench.sh